Frequently Asked Questions for Clinicians

 Before our next session, you’ll use the app to send me a short summary of how you’ve been doing.
 It’s private - only you and I can see it.
 This helps me see patterns or changes and provides a jumping off point for our appointment so we can dig deeper together.

 Before our next session, please download the app and start using it.
 I’ll send you instructions.
+Thanks for being willing to try this out!

 Lucid is only available for: